 Kazakh Meat Dishes

-Most Kazakh cuisine is consist of meat, particularly from the meat of the next four kinds of animal meat such as horses, camels, cows and sheep.
-Horse and camel meat are the two primary types of festival meats while the horse stands the main same in Kyrgyzstan.
-On the other hand, camel is still not as typical for festivities because the camels in Kazakhstan are not as common as horses.
-Next goes the meat of sheep and cow as more common and are daily meat in contrast to the horse.
+Most Kazakh dishes consists of meat, particularly from the meat of horses, camels, cows and sheep.
+Horse and camel meat are the two primary types of festival meats compared to Kyrgyzstan where camel meat is a rarity.
+On the other hand, camel is still not as typical for festivities as camels are not as common as horses in Kazakhstan.
+Mutton and beef are as more common as the meat of the dishes eaten daily.

 Qazi, Karta, Shuzhuk / Horsemeat

 Horsemeat is very much loved and cooked in different ways.
 Horsemeat is the most valuable kind of meat for Kazakh, and if you are offered to taste it, it is a sign of great respect and hospitality.
 There is also Sur Yer, the dried horsemeat.